splunk/kafka-mq-go/README.md

 1. A batch of messages is consumed from the queue topic.
     * Messages are filtered to the queue that the `queue.Consumer` is processing messages from using the Kafka ConsumerRecord key.
-2. A *start marker* message for is produced on the markers topic to denote that message processing has started.
+2. A *start marker* message is produced on the markers topic to denote that message processing has started.
     * All marker messages will have the following properties:
         * `type : Enum(Start, End, KeepAlive)`
             * `Start` - signifies that processing of a message has started; begin tracking the message for redelivery.